 Closed due to storm damage.

-I always love shooting some long-exposure waterfall photography, but I discovered a wealth of opportunity for capturing creative, inspired images at all times of the day.
+On a personal note, I always love capturing long-exposure waterfall photography.
+At Burney Falls, I discovered a wealth of opportunity for capturing creative, inspired images at all times of the day beyond the typical shot from the viewpoint.

 Wide Angle Photography